burlesona/httppromise/Readme.md

 the readme :)

 ## Changelog

+*Version 1.1.1 (November 11, 2015)*
+- Merge PR from Travis Nesland to fix issue of HTTPromiseRequestFormat not being found when lib is loaded through NPM.
+- Update dist and package.json

 *Version 1.1 (August 13, 2015)*
 - Add config option to set request headers per instance